Nexmo/station/_use_cases/using-subaccounts.md

 ## Summary

-In this tutorial you have seen how to use the Subaccounts API to manage end customers in typical scenarios.
+In this topic you have seen how to use the Subaccounts API to manage end customers in typical scenarios.

 ## Further resources